170 Park Avenue North, Northampton, NN3 2HZ

 Treatment for Impetigo

-• If it's impetigo, they can prescribe antibiotic cream to speed up your recovery or antibiotic tablets if it's very bad.
+If it's impetigo, we can prescribe antibiotic cream to speed up your recovery or antibiotic capsules if the lesions are widespread.

 3